Q: I received a phone call or a letter in the mail about unclaimed funds. Is this real?

 A:In most cases no attorney is required.
 However, claim complexity could also dictate the need for an attorney.

-Q: How much experience or success has Snow Creek Funding had with unclaimed assets?
+Q: How much experience or success has The Snow Creek Group had with unclaimed assets?

 (Back to Top)

 A: The Snow Creek Group has been in business since 2008.
 The Snow Creek Team who will be instrumental in orchestrating your claim has had over 20 years of experience in the financial sector, and has worked directly with large national banking and lending institutes.